 Lamy Safari – F nib

 This is pretty much the most boring combination of the week.
-The fine nib doesn’t do much to make this ink look good.
+The fine nib in the Safari doesn’t do much to make this ink look good.
 Even though I said I don’t mind the washed out look of this ink, this is a little too much for me.
 I think in a wetter fine nib I’d like this ink a lot better.

 Jinhao 100 – M nib

-This looks a lot better to me than the fine nib.
+The medium nib in this Jinhao looks a lot better to me than the fine nib.
 It shades a bit better and has darker sections that are more appealing to me.
 I’d consider this to be an average-wetness nib and is about my limit for this ink.

 Pelikan M200 – M nib

-This is a fairly wet M nib and, for me, is perfect for using with this ink.
+This Pelikan has a fairly wet M nib and, for me, is perfect for using with this ink.
 While the ink still looks washed out, it has a more bold, intense color.
 It also starts to show some sheening along the edges of the letters.
 I really like the way that this looks, although it does start to have a bit of smearing danger.
 For me, it’s worth it.

 Waterman’s Lady Patricia (vintage) – M flex nib